A Brief History of Divorce in Reno

-As a no-fault divorce state, Nevada embraces a more straightforward and pragmatic approach to divorce proceedings.
-The focus shifts from allocating blame to resolving important issues such as property division, child custody, and support.
-By taking fault out of the equation, divorcing couples can focus on reaching fair and practical agreements, allowing them to move forward with their lives as smoothly as possible.
+As you can see, general divorce proceedings in a no-fault state shifts the focus from allocating blame to resolving important issues.
+By taking fault out of the equation, divorcing couples can move forward with their lives as smoothly and quickly as possible.

 Simplifying the Divorce Process